MDAnalysis/UserGuide/doc/source/formats/auxiliary.rst

 ===============

-Auxiliary readers allows you to read in timeseries data accompanying a trajectory that is not stored in the regular trajectory file.
+Auxiliary readers allow you to read in timeseries data accompanying a trajectory that is not stored in the regular trajectory file.

 Supported formats
 -----------------